pkgcraft/pkgcraft/README.md

-# arcanist
+# pkgcraft

-arcanist is a library (and future command-line tool) for Gentoo Linux mangling.
+pkgcraft is a library (and future command-line tool) for Gentoo Linux mangling.